 Don’t wear too much gear or any cotton gear.

-You’re going to warm up pretty quickly at this temp even if you have some moisture.
+You’re going to warm up pretty quickly at this temperature, even if you have some moisture.

 What to Wear Running in 40 Degree Weather (4.4 Celsius)

-This range characterizes relatively comfortable conditions where it’s chilly, but by no means bone-chilling.
+This range characterizes relatively comfortable conditions where it’s chilly but not bone-chilling.
 This is also the temperature range where so many of us tend to overdress.

-When I start running at 45 degrees in September I almost always layer up too much, so try to do a good indoor warm up and then head out without that extra top.
+When I start running at 45 degrees in September, I almost always layer up too much, so I try to do a good indoor warm-up and then head out without that extra top.

 Top Layers